Nestle to switch to cage-free eggs in U.S. by 2020

-NEW YORK, Dec 22 (Reuters) - Nestle SA said on Tuesday it will stop using eggs laid by caged hens in its U.S. products by 2020, making it the largest packaged food company to go cage-free amid pressure from consumers and animal-rights groups.
+NEW YORK (Reuters) - Nestle SA said on Tuesday it will stop using eggs laid by caged hens in its U.S. products by 2020, making it the largest packaged food company to go cage-free amid pressure from consumers and animal-rights groups.

 The world’s largest food maker said it uses about 20 million pounds of eggs annually in products like Toll House cookie dough, Haagen-Dazs ice cream and Stouffer’s breakfast items.
 Currently, none of Nestle’s U.S. egg supply is cage-free, Paul Bakus, president of U.S. corporate affairs, said in an interview.